Login to Complete an Application or to Access Judging Panel.

 3. Make full payment of ENTRY FEES within submission portal (once project is finalized), or by mail (to be received by the deadline above)

 Please complete all requested information in the portal.
 Required fields are marked with an asterisk.
 Please be sure the information appears EXACTLY as you wish to see it published and listed on the awards certificates.
 Check the spelling of names carefully.
-You may save your work and return to the submission site as often as needed as long as you complete and submit all parts of the project submission, along with payment of entry fees, by the due date.
+You may save your work and return to the submission site as often as needed if you complete and submit all parts of the project submission, along with payment of entry fees, by the due date.

 AIA Chesapeake Bay and/or the AIA Jury reserve the right to disqualify any entry not submitted in the manner specified.
 Please direct questions to AIA Chesapeake Bay at email@example.com or 410-268-3534.